How do I run a command in a running Docker container?

 • docker attach: Attaches to a running container’s standard input, output, and error streams.

-While both docker exec and docker attach allow you to interact with a running container, they serve different purposes and have different use cases.
+While both docker exec and docker attach allow you to interact with a running containerContainers are lightweight, portable units that encapsulate software and its dependencies, enabling consistent execution across different environments.
+They leverage OS-level virtualization for efficiency.
+More », they serve different purposes and have different use cases.

 Using docker exec